This article looks at common port numbers and their associated services, and which transport protocol they use.

 22 (TCP, UDP) – SSH

 SSH, or Secure Shell Protocol, is a network communication protocol used to perform operations on remote computers, but it may also be used for transferring data.
-Whenever we run a command through default SSH port number 22, a connection between client and server is established.
+A connection between the client and server is established whenever we run a command through the default SSH port number 22.

 SSH was developed as a safe substitute for the unencrypted Telnet protocol, and it utilizes cryptographic techniques to ensure that all communication to and from the remote server is encrypted.